 The Gay & Lesbian Review / Worldwide (The G&LR) is a bimonthly magazine targeting an educated readership of gay, lesbian, bisexual, and transgendered (GLBT) men and women.
 Under the tagline, “a bimonthly journal of history, culture, and politics,” The G&LR publishes essays in a wide range of disciplines as well as reviews of books, movies, and plays.

-This was the kind of publication The G&LR set out to become — all based on the hunch that there was a critical mass of curious, intelligent lesbians and gay men out there capable of supporting such a journal.
-The fact that we’re now in our eighteenth year and still going strong attests to the existence of such a readership, one that wants to be challenged by the play of ideas and to explore our issues insightfully and in depth.
+This was the kind of publication The G&LR set out to become — all based on the hunch that there was a critical mass of curious, intelligent lesbians and gay men out there capable of supporting such a magazine.
+The fact that it’s still going strong and we’re about to celebrate its 25th anniversary attests to the existence of such a readership, one that wants to be challenged by the play of ideas and to explore our issues insightfully and in depth.
 Of course, to appeal to this community, this journal would have to be keenly edited and smartly produced.

 The G&LR has become the place where the big debates about gay and lesbian culture and politics are often played out.
 “It’s our intellectual journal,” remarked Larry Kramer in The New York Times.